FermandoisLab/CSvRTHS/README.md

 1. Open the file called "PlotOutput.m" located in the output folder (folder created by the NS in OpenSees, the name its selectec by the user).
 2. If everything was executed correctly, a series of graphs will be shown together with some tables with performance criteria.

+Let J2 be the Normalized root mean square of the tracking error and τ the time delay between the input and output signals evaluated at the equivalent frequency.

+In the example provided, the measured displacement is compared to the target displacement for the evaluation of the compensation method.
+With J2  = 0.866 [%] and τ = 0.0075 [msec], a good tracking is achieved, which allows a stable test.
+Furthermore, it is noticeable that practically all the error obtained (J2) is due to the noise considered in the sensors at the time of measurement.

 <img src="figures/targetvsmeasured.jpg" alt="Results" width="800"/>

 ## How to cite